 Integrated Solutions offer support for providing a system during its entire life cycle.
-With our Integrated Solutions, we flexibly respond to the needs of individual customers by seamlessly providing the three processes of (1) consulting, (2) engineering, and (3) maintenance and operation.
+With our Integrated Solutions, we flexibly respond to the needs of individual customers by seamlessly providing the three processes of (1) consulting, (2) system engineering, and (3) maintenance and operation.
 To realize Integrated Solutions, it is vital to use digital twins that intricately reproduce a real space within digital space.
 Safe and smart maintenance and operation can be realized by reproducing the real space of the customer’s operational environment in a digital space, identifying the best operating conditions, and then applying them to the real operational environment.
 It is possible to analyze new data obtained through operations and recognize potential challenges that even the customer was not aware of.
 Considering solutions to eliminate these challenges will further strengthen our core components, field knowledge, and advanced digital technologies that are the strengths of the Mitsubishi Electric Group.
 In this way, the Mitsubishi Electric Group will improve its ability to solve and respond to increasingly complex challenges faced by society and customers with its Integrated Solutions, thereby expanding its value proposition.
 This will allow us to become a company that is continually needed by society and customers, and we will use this process as our driving force to continue to grow.

 Initiatives based on our materiality

 The Mitsubishi Electric Group has identified five areas for our materiality, and has carried out activities to realize sustainability.
 Our materiality can be split up into two different perspectives, one of which is to "provide solutions to social challenges through our businesses."
-We have clarified five areas of focus as follows: (1) carbon neutral, (2) circular economy, (3) safety/security, (4) inclusion, and (5) well-being.
+We have clarified five areas of focus as follows: (1) Carbon neutral, (2) Circular economy, (3) Safety/Security, (4) Inclusion, and (5) Well-being.

 Business Area (BA) owners will work in these challenge areas, take an overall look at the business and consider the ideal direction it should go, and then aim to address social challenges through each business.
-Associating each business with social challenges will allow each and every employee to become aware that his/her work contributes to solving social challenges, which will lead to a sense of joy and fulfillment in working.
+Associating each business with social challenges will allow each and every employee to become aware that their work contributes to solving social challenges, which will lead to a sense of joy and fulfillment in working.

 I believe it is important that each one of our employees correctly understands integrity with respect to strengthening our corporate governance, compliance, and business foundation.
 "Always Act with Integrity" is the compliance motto for all officers and employees at the Mitsubishi Electric Group.
 "Integrity" means having a strong will and mindset to persist in doing the right thing, as well as having character traits such as fairness, honesty, sincerity, taking responsibility for one’s behavior, and respecting others.
-As our shared understanding of this motto, each one of us reflects on his/her own behavior by always thinking about whether his/her own actions or decisions have been done with integrity.
+As our shared understanding of this motto, each one of us reflects on their own behavior by always thinking about whether their own actions or decisions have been done with integrity.

 We will also further boost diversity among all employees, including efforts to train female managers and to expand the childcare and nursing leave systems so that they are easier for male employees to use.
 As we work to create a system to realize this, we will actively incorporate the opinions of our employees, especially those in the younger generation.